You arrive on the scene: Check the scene for safety

 b.
 Change the trach if it is plugged or dislodged.

 c.
-Give two breaths to the trach, using a resuscitation bag.
+Give 2 breaths to the trach, using a resuscitation bag.

-Continue CPR until you see signs of life, another rescuer takes over for you or help arrives.
-If you witness a sudden collapse, call 911.
-No pulse, no breathing, begin CPR.
+Continue CPR until you see signs of life, another rescuer takes over for you, or help arrives.